 In all cases your employer, or voluntary organisation will advise you if a check is required, what type of check to apply for and what to do next.

-What an AccessNI check consists of
+What an AccessNI check includes

 An AccessNI check is a criminal history record check which provides different levels of information.
 They will let an employer know if you have been convicted of a criminal offence or are barred from working with children or other vulnerable groups.